-- Directing development to areas at lowest risk of flooding by applying the sequential test and, where necessary, the exception test, in line with national policy.
-Development will not be permitted in flood zone 3b unless defined as 'water compatible' in table 2 of the Planning Practice Guidance, or.
-Development will not be permitted in flood zone 3a unless defined as 'less vulnerable' or 'water compatible' in table 2 of the Planning Practice Guidance by national guidance or water compatible. - ii.
-Considering all sources of flooding including identified in the Strategic Flood Risk Assessment (fluvial, groundwater, surface water, reservoir overspill, infrastructure/sewer failure).
+- i.
+Directing development to areas at lowest risk of flooding by applying the sequential test and, where necessary, the exception test, in line with national policy.
+Development will not be permitted in flood zone 3b unless defined as 'water compatible' in table 2 of the Planning Practice Guidance.
+Development will not be permitted in flood zone 3a unless defined as 'less vulnerable' or 'water compatible' in table 2 of the Planning Practice Guidance. - ii.
+Considering all sources of flooding including fluvial, groundwater, surface water, reservoir overspill, infrastructure/sewer failure.

 Allowances for climate change must be included in the assessment of flood risk in accordance with latest national guidance. - iii.
 Demonstrating that suitable infrastructure capacity is present or can be provided to serve the development. - iv.
 Ensuring proposed development assesses and mitigates its impact on flood risk on and off site and includes measures to reduce overall flood risk. - v.
-Ensuring new development considers its impact on flood risk both to existing development and the development proposed and where flood risks on or off site is identified, includes measures to reduce overall flood risk.
 Where the assessment has identified that the proposed development is at flood risk (from any source) it must be demonstrated that the development will be safe for its lifetime through appropriate flood resilient and resistant design and include the provision of safe access and egress to an area of safe refuge. - vi.
 Demonstrating how the cumulative impact of development on flooding to the immediate and surrounding area, and the Natura 2000 sites Portholme (SAC) and the Ouse Washes (SAC/SPA/Ramsar) downstream, has been addressed and reduced through the proposed development.